AlexanderKazatsky/tf-pwa/README.md

 <details><summary>
 ###  pip
 </summary><p>
-When using `pip`, you will need to install CUDA to use GPU.
+When using `pip`, you will need to install CUDA to use GPU (The newest tensorflow support install with CUDA runtime directly as `pip install tensorflow[and-cuda]`).
 Just run the following command :

 ```bash